5 Ways Technology Can Actually Help You Spend More Time with Your Family During the Holidays

 I’ll be the first to admit that technology can be the worst thing for a family.
 Texting at the dinner table, scrolling through Instagram when my mom is trying to talk to me, and even worse, settling for Facebook chat with my boyfriend instead of meeting up with him in person.
 These are ways that technology has distanced us from experiencing raw, human connection.
-In fact, according to this study approximately 17% of people would rather go without sex than the internet!

 Although we usually associate technology as being the very thing that takes us away from our families, I am here to play the devil’s advocate and show you how you can best optimize technology to actually increase engagement with your family this holiday season.